 For companies in the startup stage, securing financial backing from a venture capital (VC) firm is often an effective way to raise money and bring credibility to their company.
 However, startups can face challenges getting their foot in the door of a VC firm.
 The following are four tips designed to improve a startup’s chances of securing a meeting with a VC.

 At the start of any fundraising effort, it is vital that a startup do as much research as possible on different VCs.
-For example: what kinds of companies does a VC typically invests in, where is it in the funding process, what is the firm’s reputation in the business and VC communities, and what is it like to work with that firm?
+For example: what kinds of companies does a VC typically invest in, where is it in the funding process, what is the firm’s reputation in the business and VC communities, and what is it like to work with that firm?

 After researching firms as a whole, startups should dig deeper and research specific partners within a VC firm.
 Oftentimes, partners will have different focuses and specialties within a firm.